by Eric B. Hare

 with confidence

-you?
+don’t you?

-When I came to
+came to the end

-road, I saw the
+saw the division

-those at the
+between those at

-those at the
+and those at the

 left.
 All the